 You can use native SAP Commerce Cloud CMS like SmartEdit, or from a 3rd party CMS like e-Spirit to retrieve contents.
-If SmartEdit does not meet your CMS requirements, you can use the e-Spirit CMS solution supported by Spartacus.
+So if SmartEdit does not meet your CMS requirements, you can use the e-Spirit CMS solution supported by Spartacus.
 ASAR has performed Spartacus integration with e-Spirit CMS using standard API integration.
-In a Spartacus based site, your content is delivered from the CMS of your choice, either native SAP Commerce Cloud CMS (SmartEdit) or any 3rd party CMS.
+A Spartacus based site delivers contents from the CMS of your choice, either native SAP Commerce Cloud CMS (SmartEdit) or any 3rd party CMS.

-Though Spartacus is developed by the same team as SAP Commerce Cloud, this product is released with an Open Source license.
-You can leverage Spartacus and all the future enhancements to it without worrying about any licensing costs.
-You can access the Spartacus code to explore, test, and modify a Storefront as needed.
-The Spartacus project is run by SAP using Agile methodology, with 2 weeks’ release and update cycles.
+Spartacus is developed by the same team as SAP Commerce Cloud.
+However, this product comes with an Open Source license.
+So you can leverage Spartacus and all the future enhancements to it without worrying about any licensing costs.
+Additionally, you can access the Spartacus code to explore, test, and modify a Storefront as needed.
+SAP runs The Spartacus project using Agile methodology, with 2 weeks’ release and update cycles.

-Spartacus is designed to be modular and extensible.
-You can continuously upgrade and benefit from the latest version of components.
+Spartacus is modular and extensible.
+So you can continuously upgrade and benefit from the latest version of components.
 You are also free to design and add your own components.
-Spartacus is offered as a packaged set of Angular libraries to extend you the advantage of receiving new features and fixes as soon as they are available.
-You are recommended not to copy and paste the source code when you build a new Storefront.
+SAP offers Spartacus as an Angular libraries package.
+To extend you the advantage of receiving new features and fixes as soon as they are available.
+You shouldn’t copy and paste the source code when you build a new Storefront.
 Rather, you should create a new Angular app and add dependencies to the Spartacus libraries.